WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/index.md

 ## Welcome to the WEHI Research Computing Platform website

-The Research Computing Platform is based in the Computational Biology theme.
+The Research Computing Platform (RCP) is based in the Computational Biology theme.

 At Research Computing Platform our mission is to create a collaborative, multi-disciplinary platform that supports and advocates for WEHI researchers and their computational research.

 We provide [student internship opportunities](students) through the University of Melbourne for Data Science and Software Engineering.
 To understand more about the program, you can download and read the [RCP Student Internship Program Handbook.](/RDM-0220-RCP-Student-Internship-Handbook.pdf)

-## Stories from students and hosts
+## Stories from the RCP

 Here is a story from one of our newsletters in November 2021: